 Cost Optimizations

-- Dynamic retrieval: Implement confidence-based retrieval: if the top retrieved chunk scores above a similarity threshold and re-ranker score exceeds another threshold, send only that chunk to the LLM.
+Dynamic retrieval: Implement confidence-based retrieval: if the top retrieved chunk scores above a similarity threshold and the re-ranker score exceeds another threshold, send only that chunk to the LLM.

 Conclusion

-There is a persistent myth in the enterprise AI market: that deploying an LLM is the hard part.
+There is a persistent myth in the enterprise AI market that deploying an LLM is the hard part.
 It isn't.
-The hard part is connecting that LLM to your knowledge reliably, evaluating whether the connection is working, and maintaining that connection at production scale as your knowledge evolves.
+The hard part is connecting that LLM to your knowledge, reliably evaluating whether the connection is working, and maintaining that connection at a production scale as your knowledge evolves.

-RAG is not a prompt pattern.
-It is not a hack around LLM limitations.
-It is a full information retrieval system — built on decades of IR research — that happens to use an LLM as its synthesis layer.
+RAG is a full information retrieval system that uses an LLM as its synthesis layer.
 The companies that understand this are building AI systems that work.
 The companies that don't are shipping demos that break in production.

 On AWS, the practical path is this: start with Amazon Bedrock Knowledge Bases for fast deployment and validation.
-Once you understand your requirements — your failure modes, your performance bottlenecks, your cost structure — move to a custom pipeline using OpenSearch for hybrid retrieval, Lambda for orchestration, and Bedrock LLMs for generation.
+Once you understand your requirements, move to a custom pipeline using OpenSearch for hybrid retrieval, Lambda for orchestration, and Bedrock LLMs for generation.
 Use Step Functions to make the offline pipeline auditable and replayable.